-(in thousands) 2023 2022 2021 Total compensation cost, net of estimated forfeitures, related to nonvested restricted share unit awards not yet recognized, pre tax \$ 3,154 \$ 4,392 \$ Weighted-average period in years over which restricted share and share unit cost is expected to be recognized (in years) 3.2 4.2 Total fair value of shares vested during the year \$ 958 \$ - \$
+(in thousands, except weighted average period in years) 2024 2023 2022 Total compensation cost, net of estimated forfeitures, related to non-vested restricted stock unit awards not yet recognized, pre-tax \$ 3,973 \$ 3,154 \$ 4,392 Weighted average period in years over which restricted stock unit cost is expected to be recognized (in years) 1.6 3.2 4.2 Total grant date fair value of shares of common stock vested during the year \$ 1,598 \$ 958 \$

-On April 11, 2023, the Compensation Committee of the Board of Directors adopted the 2023 Executive Annual Bonus Plan (the "New Bonus Program").
-The New Bonus Program supersedes and replaces the cash bonus programs the Company previously adopted for its Co-Chief Executive Officers in September 2018, for certain of its executive officers in May 2021 and for the Company's executive officers in February 2022.
+On April 11, 2023, the Compensation Committee of the Board of Directors adopted the 2023 Executive Annual Bonus Plan (the "2023 Bonus Program").
+The 2023 Bonus Program supersedes and replaces the cash bonus programs the Company previously adopted for its Co-Chief Executive Officers in September 2018, for certain of its executive officers in May 2021 and for the Company's executive officers in February 2022.
+Annual bonuses under the 2023 Bonus Program are payable in cash or, at higher levels of performance, may be paid partly in cash and partly as a grant of restricted stock units under the 2016 Plan.